danilopereira/javert.x/README.md

 # javert.x
-First Java Project on Vert.x
+How to make your First Java Project on Vert.x

 This is my First Vert.x Project using Java.